Connector Remote Sync

 Paring Process

-Connector, To enable Remote Data Synchronization, firstly you need to go to “remote-sync” tab of the “setting” page on Connector web UI, and click the ENABLE REMOTE-SYNC to start the pairing countdown.
+Connector, To enable Remote Data Synchronization, firstly you need to go to “REMOTE-SYNC” tab of the “Settings” page on Connector user interface (UI), and click the ENABLE REMOTE-SYNC to start the pairing countdown.

 Once the pairing process is enabled, go to Target